zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 Basic data type: number (integer)

 A non-negative integer is either zero or strictly positive.
-In this specification the integer is decimal, unless specified otherwise.

 ### Priority